 During the lease term in Franconia

-During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Franconia, the renter must allow us to come into the rental property.
-Some good reasons to access rental property are to:
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Franconia, the renter must allow us to go into the rental home.
+Some solid reasons to enter rental are to:

 - Provide required services, or